zachmarino234/personal-website/content/posts/innovation-week/index.md

 ## Product Research

 With my proposal in mind, I looked into our competitors for sports content and how we differed from them.
-I also learned that according to the ... however many ppl used a second screen when watching a sports game.
+I also learned that according to the Data Sports Group, an estimated 80% of sports fans used a second screen when watching a sports game.
 I found out that our competitors either didn't focus on Boston sports coverage exclusively (like CNN for example) or their level of detail only appealed to enthusiasts (like ESPN for example).
 Globe properties fit into the middle ground of these two extremes.

 ## Interface Design